 With the creation of the Texas Tech University System in 1996, the Texas Tech University Health Sciences Center became a separate university.
-Today it consists of Schools of Nursing, Allied Health, and Pharmacy; a Graduate School of Biomedical Sciences; and the Paul L. Foster School of Medicine in El Paso.
+Today it consists of Schools of Nursing, Allied Health, and Pharmacy, and a Graduate School of Biomedical Sciences.

 In 2007, Angelo State University in San Angelo joined the Texas Tech University System.
 The school was founded in 1928 as a two-year college and began offering four-year degrees in 1965.

 Texas Tech University Health Sciences Center at El Paso became the Texas Tech University System's fourth member institution in 2013.
 TTUHCS at El Paso includes the Paul L. Foster School of Medicine and the Gayle Greve Hunt School of Nursing.

 Back to Top